SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 I make my way back downstairs even slower than I came up.

-At the bottom of the stairs, I just stand there staring at the door, thinking of how I am going to be able to force myself to do this.
+At the bottom of the stairs, I just stand there staring at the door, thinking of how I will be able to force myself to do this.

 *I have to try…*